Thoughts on School Board Responsibilities

 2. To acquire real estate and to construct, erect, and maintain school buildings.

-3. To acquire such personal property as deemed necessary for school purposes.
-Such property can include, but is not limited to, buses, motor vehicles, appliances, books, furniture and supplies.
+property can include, but is not limited to, buses, motor vehicles, appliances, books, furniture

 4. To sell or exchange real or personal property.

-5. To lease school property for any purposes which the governing body deems reasonable or to permit its free use for civic or public purposes.
+5. To lease school property for any purposes which the governing body deems reasonable

-6. To employ, contract for and discharge superintendents, teachers and other licensed and non-licensed school personnel and to fix the compensation and terms of employment of all school personnel.
+and non-licensed school personnel and to fix the compensation and terms of employment

-7. To provide transportation for children to and from school; to provide a school lunch program; to purchase textbooks and to provide them on a rental basis for students.
+lunch program; to purchase textbooks and to provide them on a rental basis for students.

 8. To levy taxes, make budgets, appropriate, and disburse funds and to borrow money.

-9. To defend any member of the governing body or employee of the school corporation against suit arising out of the performance of duties.
+9. To defend any member of the governing body or employee of the school corporation

 10. To make rules and regulations for the management of the schools.